What the best inkjet printer does

 How long do you plan to keep your prints?
 The best-quality inks from Canon, Epson and HP are all rated to last 100 years or more.
 If long-lasting prints matter to you, you should confirm that the model you're considering uses (or can use) long-lasting archival inks, and check how long they're rated to last.

 Can you connect the printer to your computer, network, or mobile device?
-Today, most printers can connect to a variety of devices via USB, Wi-Fi, etc. However, if your PC or Mac is older, check the manufacturer's system requirements, paying attention to both hardware and operating system compatibility.
+Today, most printers can connect to a variety of devices via USB, Wi-Fi, etc. However, if your PC or Mac is older, check the printer's system requirements, paying attention to both hardware and operating system compatibility.

 Regardless of the type of printer, watch out for the cost of ink.
 Big ink cartridges cost less per ounce.
 To save money over the long haul, buy a printer that accepts large-capacity cartridges.